jeremy379/famous-interactive-laradock/README.md

          mv dockerproject.sh /usr/local/bin/dockerproject && chmod +x /usr/local/bin/dockerproject

-   - This script will generate the nginx configuration and some sh scripts to help to manage the project.
+   - With this script you can run `dockerproject`and it will generate the nginx configuration and some sh scripts to help to manage the project.
             - You'll need to provide the path to your Laradock directory (absolute path).
             - The project name needs to be without special characters and can't contain any spaces.
             - The nginx config files are in <laradockDirectory>/nginx/sites.

 ### Run
    - /!\ Read the known bugs below before running for the first time.
-   - Go to the Laradock directory:
+   - Go to the Laradock directory and execute the alias created previously:

+         laradock-up

+      Or the full version if you want something specific:

          docker-compose up -d nginx php-fpm workspace mariadb

-      Add phpmyadmin to use it
+      Add phpmyadmin to use it (I suggest to use Sequel Pro instead)

           docker-compose up -d nginx php-fpm workspace mariadb phpmyadmin

       The parameters -d allow docker to run as a deamon.

-   - Or run only the full build:
+   - Or run the full build (not suggested as it's consume disk space and a lot of time):

           docker-compose build